anthares101/write-ups-page/docs/CTFs/HacktoberCTF_2020/index.md

 ---
-description: Here you can find all the write ups i have written solving some of the HacktoberCTF 2020 challenges.
+description: Here you can find all the write ups I have written solving some of the HacktoberCTF 2020 challenges.
 ---

 # HacktoberCTF 2020